 Adams began playing music at an early age.
 His first instrument was the cello and he briefly took piano lessons.
 In high school he picked up the guitar and began playing with other musicians and joined his first band, Mediokra.
-During this time he played on his drummer's set and consequently discovered his love for drums.
+During this time he started playing on his drummer's set and consequently discovered his love for drums.
 He traded his guitar amp for his first set of drums and then, along with guitarist Kelly Massey, formed the group Victim From Birth.
 They went on to play many shows and were a mainstay of Amarillo's underground punk scene for the time they were together.

-From 1997-2000 Adams studied music at Amarillo College where he took lessons in piano, drum set, and marimba.
-In addition to the traditional music theory and ear training he was taught in his classes he immersed himself in the study of the jazz idiom with the guidance of Amarillo College professor and jazz saxophonist Dr. Jim Laughlin.
-Adams got his first gig playing drum set professionally with veteran West Coast jazz guitarist Jimmy James and pianist E.P.
+From 1997-2000 Adams studied music at Amarillo College focusing on piano, drum set, and marimba.
+In addition to the traditional music theory and ear training he was taught in his classes he immersed himself in the study of the jazz idiom with the guidance of Amarillo College professor and saxophonist Dr. Jim Laughlin.
+Adams began playing drum set professionally with jazz guitarist Jimmy James and pianist E.P.
 Simmons.
-Adams was taken under the wings of numerous jazz musicians in Amarillo including: Hugo Loewenstern, Jimmy James, Jim Laughlin, Jim Griffin, Donovan Stokes, and others.
-Over the course of the next three years he played in various groups with many local jazz alumni.
+He played with a multitude of musicians in Amarillo including: Hugo Loewenstern, Jimmy James, Jim Laughlin, Jim Griffin, Donovan Stokes, and others.

-Adams earned his Associate Degree in Music from Amarillo College in 2000, and in 2001 he moved to Denton, TX to attend the University of North Texas (UNT) where he was accepted as a piano major.
+Adams earned his Associate Degree in Music from Amarillo College in 2000, and in 2001 moved to Denton to attend the University of North Texas where he was accepted as a piano major.
 During his first semester he played piano in the Nine O' Clock jazz band.

-After a stint as a biology major Adams resumed his musical studies at UNT focusing on percussion and began studying Carnatic (South Indian) musical theory and solkattu (the rhythmic language of South India) with master South Indian mridangamist and composer Poovalur Srinivasan.
-Adams studied mridangam, which is a South Indian double-sided drum, with Srinivasan for the next year.
+After a stint as a biology major Adams resumed his musical studies at UNT focusing on percussion and began studying Carnatic (South Indian) musical theory and solkattu (rhythmic drumming language of South India) with master South Indian mridangamist and composer Poovalur Srinivasan.
+Adams studied mridangam, which is a South Indian double-sided drum, with Srinivasan from 2004-05.
 Adams had been attending a multitude of Indian music concerts since 2001 and was a member of the ICMC, i.e. The Indian Classical Music Circle of Dallas/Ft.
 Worth and was once honored with the privilege of providing tanpura accompaniment onstage with Hindustani slide guitar legend Debashish Bhattacharya.

 In 2009 Adams collaborated with drummer Perry Justus and bassist Steven Ronk to form The Fakebooks.
-They performed as a jazz/funk/punk trio at many events and venues kicking off the June Jazz summer jazz concert series at Amarillo College in 2010, playing often at The 806 coffee shop, regular appearances at Fireslice Pizza, D'Vine Wine, a variety of other venues, as well as playing the Annual Polk St. Block Party in downtown Amarillo.
+They performed as a jazz/funk/punk trio at many events and venues kicking off the June Jazz summer jazz concert series at Amarillo College in 2010, playing often at The 806 coffee shop, regular gigs at Fireslice Pizza and other restaurants and bars, as well as playing the Annual Polk St. Block Party in downtown Amarillo.